Bagdad Cafe: Plot

-The cafe is visited by an assortment of colorful characters, including a strange ex-Hollywood set-painter (Palance) and a glamorous tattoo artist (Kaufmann).
-Brenda's son (Darron Flagg) plays J. S. Bach preludes on the piano.
-With an ability to quietly empathize with everyone she meets at the cafe, helped by a passion for cleaning and performing magic tricks, Jasmin gradually transforms the cafe and all the people in it.
+The cafe is regularly visited by an assortment of colorful characters, including strange ex-Hollywood set-painter Rudy Cox and glamorous tattoo artist Debby.
+Brenda's son Salome plays J. S. Bach preludes on the piano all day, and her teenaged daughter Phyllis is constantly coming and going with different guys.

+With an ability to quietly empathize with everyone she meets at the cafe, and helped by a passion for cleaning and performing magic tricks, Jasmin gradually transforms the cafe and all the people in it.
+Brenda herself metamorphosizes from being an angry, embittered aggressor to a more relaxed, happier person.